 Once you establish the different audience types in your organization for your targeted internal communications, you can easily create audience groups using Active Directory for the purpose of email communications.

 These groups should be maintained regularly and adding people to groups should be part of your company’s onboarding process: unfortunately sometimes this falls through the cracks and new starters get left off of distribution lists for critical information.

 Understanding your audiences can help you to determine how, and how often, you will communicate with them, and the tools and channels that you will use to do so.

-DeskAlerts is a software system that will integrate with your Active Directory system and enable you to communicate easily through internal communications targeting.
+DeskAlerts is a software system that will integrate with your Active Directory system and enable you to communicate easily through audience segmentation in your internal communications targeting.

 With DeskAlerts you can send targeted internal communication messages to your employees using any of its tools.
 For example if you are a multinational company with offices in many cities around the world and your Chicago office building will shortly have fire alarm testing and you don’t want people in that location to panic, you can send pop-up notifications to all employees based in that building letting them know what’s going on.
 Or perhaps you have sales and marketing people based around the world in different cities.
 You can send them the results of campaigns they’re working on, in real time, to their desktops via a scrolling tickertape.